-- Be notably clear, well written and well organized.
+- Notably clear, well written and well organized.

-- Be of particularly high academic quality.
-It should demonstrate a notable measure of the following characteristics, as appropriate to the project’s particular interdisciplinary combination of disciplines and methods:
+- Of particularly high academic quality, demonstrating a notable measure of the following characteristics, as appropriate to the project’s particular interdisciplinary combination of disciplines and methods:

 - sound and thorough research;

 - sustained and insightful critical inquiry and analysis;

 - original perspectives or innovative approaches;

 - coherent synthesis of multiple perspectives or approaches; and